Color Genes of the Pedigree Cat

 Its worth noting that the effect of the tabby patterning genes on the hairs is similar, but not identical, to the non-agouti gene.
 This can be seen in the self colored cat that still shows tabby patterns or barring.

 The various tabby genes are covered in more detail below.

 This is a gene with symbol O and is probably the most interesting gene affecting cat color/pattern from a genetic point of view.

 Its effect is to replace all the eumelanin in the growing hairs with phaeomelanin.
 I.e, the hairs exhibit red-based rather than black-based colors.

 What makes it more interesting though is that:

 - The O gene is sex-linked on the X chromosome, and

 - In the heterozygote (female - Oo), it causes the Tortoiseshell pattern.
-So male cats are either O (red) or o (black), whereas females can be OO (red), Oo (tortoiseshell) or oo (black). [for simplicity we are ignoring rare cases of tortie males - these result from abnormal construction of the sex chromosomes].
+So male cats are either O (red) or o (black), whereas females can be OO (red), Oo (tortoiseshell) or oo (black).
+[For simplicity this ignores rare cases of tortie males - these result from abnormal construction of the sex chromosomes].